-- (2) An inventory of existing cemetery elements (such as walls, gates, landscape features and tombstones, including a record of their inscriptions) and their condition shall be submitted as part of the preliminary plat application.
-The applicant has provided a cemetery inventory. - (3) The placement of lot lines shall promote long-term maintenance of the cemetery and protection of existing elements.
-This shall be further evaluated at the time of review of the Detailed Site Plan (DSP) - (4) An appropriate fence or wall constructed of stone, brick, metal or wood shall be maintained or provided to delineate the cemetery boundaries.
-The Planning Board shall approve the design of the proposed enclosure and a construction schedule at the time of review of the Detailed Site Plan. - (5) The cemetery shall be protected by arrangements sufficient to assure the Planning Board of its future maintenance and protection to be determined at the time of review of the DSP.
+- (5) The cemetery shall be protected by arrangements sufficient to assure the Planning Board of its future maintenance and protection to be determined at the time of review of the DSP.
 The applicant shall establish a fund in an amount sufficient to provide income for the perpetual maintenance of the cemetery.
 These arrangements shall ensure that stones or markers are in their original location.
-Covenants and/or other agreements shall include a determination of the following: - (A) Current and proposed property ownership; - (B) Responsibility for maintenance; - (C) A maintenance plan and schedule; - (D) Adequate access; and - (E) Any other specifications deemed necessary by the Planning Board. - (6) Appropriate measures to protect the cemetery during the development process shall be provided, as deemed necessary by the Planning Board. - (7) Upon approval of a preliminary plat of subdivision, any cemetery approved in accordance with this section that does not meet the regulations of the zone in which it is located shall be deemed to be a certified nonconforming use unless otherwise specified by the Planning Board. - 15.
-Flag Lots -The proposal includes only one lot that could be identified as a flag lot, Lot 21, Block G. Flag lots are permitted pursuant to Section 24-138.01 of the Subdivision Regulations.
-The proposed flag lot does not satisfy all of the design standards found in Section 24-138.01(d) as required.
-Staff does not support the use of the flag lot provisions as proposed by the applicant.
+Covenants and/or other agreements shall include a determination of the following: - (A) Current and proposed property ownership; - (B) Responsibility for maintenance; - (C) A maintenance plan and schedule; - (D) Adequate access; and - (E) Any other specifications deemed necessary by the Planning Board. - (6) Appropriate measures to protect the cemetery during the development process shall be provided, as deemed necessary by the Planning Board. - (7) Upon approval of a preliminary plat of subdivision, any cemetery approved in accordance with this section that does not meet the regulations of the zone in which it is located shall be deemed to be a certified nonconforming use unless otherwise specified by the Planning Board. - [15.]
+17. Flag Lots-At the Planning Board hearing the applicant requested the flexibility to propose standard flag lots at the time of DSP review.
+Staff agreed that the use of flag lots on this property could be appropriate if all of the design standards required by the Subdivision Regulations and Zoning Ordinance were met.
+The applicant originally proffered to limit the number of flag lots at the Planning Board hearing, staff however, indicated that limiting the number of flag lots at this time was not necessary as long as the flag lots would be provided at a minimum of 20,000 square feet exclusive of the flag stem.
+The applicant agreed and the Planning Board did not set a limit on the number of flag lots.
+The use of flag lots is a function of the review of the lotting pattern proposed.
+The location and number of flag lots are determined through [he] the review of the preliminary plan, however; again the review of this application was unique.